kosli-dev/cli/docs.kosli.com/content/why_kosli/_index.md

 ---
-title: Tutorials
+title: Why Kosli
 bookCollapseSection: true
-weight: 1
+weight: 10
 ---

-# Tutorials
+# Why Kosli

-These tutorials will familiarize you with the Kosli CLI and its concepts.
+In these tutorials we present use cases that should clarify why and how Kosli can help you with your software development process.

 Kosli stores information about the software you build in your CI pipelines and run in your runtime environment.
 The Kosli CLI is used for reporting and